dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.5 - A Basic Framework](/2021/04/20/threejs-examples-basic-framework/)

-This example aims to be the start of a basic framework that I might use on top of three.js.
-Every time I start a new three.js project, or even just a simple example there is a lot of code that I find myself repeating over and over again.
-So it would make sense to pull some of this code into a collection of reusable functions, and maybe make this collection of functions part of an over all larger project.
+This example aims to be the start of a basic framework that I might use on top of threejs for certain projects.
+Every time I start a new threejs project, even just a simple example of a threejs feature, there is a lot of code that I find myself repeating over and over again.
+For the most part this is the scene object, camera, and renderer.
+However there is also making a static scene, or an update loop so often I repeat code over and over from one project to the next to set up some kind of main app loop function also.
+So it would make sense to pull some of this code into a collection of reusable framework that I can use from one project to the next to quickly set up the basic core of any given demo, and then go from there.

 ### [ 2.6 - A Biplane Group Example](/2021/02/18/threejs-examples-biplane-group/)